Planning & Designing Sustainable Green Homes

 This section of the Green Building Guides helps define the steps for building resilient, sustainable & healthy homes.
 If building a new house, improving or renovating an existing home, choosing a building lot or finding Green homes for sale, there are priorities to set & decisions to make - like what's the best wood to use for framing, whether to choose a basement or slab on grade foundation & especially, how to fix and keep to a home building budget.
 Think to ask questions too!

-What is the best way to heat a home with solar panels?
+What is the best way to heat and cool of an off grid home?

 Planning and Design